Skip to main content

 First Beat (Sam)On the 1st beat, marked with an 'X'

-The Theka is the fundamental rhythmic phrase of Basant Taal played on the tabla.
-Here is the standard theka, presented in nine rows for clarity:
+The Theka is the fundamental rhythmic phrase of Basant Taal.
+Here is the standard theka, presented in three mobile-friendly rows:

 Basant Taal Theka (9 Beats)